About Jason Chow

 at A2 Hosting is by no means what I would think of as a source of budget-friendly hosting.
 Yet their plan prices.

 Hostinger is what I consider to be the king of budget hosting.
-Their entry-level, single-web hosting plan is quite limited but at 99 cents, offers a proposition in value.
-Still, if you’re looking for more there is an upwards trajectory and you can move on the better solutions on the same platform.
+Their entry-level, single-web hosting plan is quite limited but at $1.39, offers a proposition in value.
+Still, if you’re looking for more there is an upwards trajectory and you can move on to the better solutions on the same platform.

 They are also a fairly innovative host, coming up with a range of solutions like the Zyro website builder.
 Still new, this feature comes along for free.
 In fact, if you go for the website building package, you can even host a starter site for free on their Zyro platform.

-With entry price from $0.99/mo, users who need highly cost-effective yet scalable plans can find a good home with Hostinger.
+With an entry price starting from $1.39/mo, users who need highly cost-effective yet scalable plans can find a good home with Hostinger.
 Perhaps not on the same performance scale as SiteGround, but still good and at a fraction of the price.

 One of GreenGeeks' biggest draws is that it's an environmentally responsible platform.
 Data centers consume a massive amount of energy and GreenGeeks pays that back to the environment in the form of renewable energy credits.